raphaelantoniocampos/fast_install/README.md

     rich: For formatted text and panels in the terminal.

-    pyinstaller (optional): For packaging the script into an executable.
+    pyinstaller: For packaging the script into an executable.

     ruff (dev): For formatting and checking errors.